djp424/headless-wordpress/README.md

-# WordPress Assessment
+# Headless WordPress Proof of Concept

-This is our assessment for incoming WordPress developers aimed toward gauging experience with WordPress.

-Please follow the steps below and turn it in to us when you are done!

-> NOTE: Anything marked as 'BONUS' is **NOT** required and is only there if you feel like showing off.
-That being said, feel free to show off.
-Have fun with it!
+This is a proof on concept project for displaying a list of movies with a Headless WordPress setup via Next.js

-## Setup
+## Requirements/Install/Setup

 > WARNING: This setup assumes a Linux-based system (Linux, macOS, Windows >= 10 w/ WSL) running node version ~18 with
 > npm version ~8 and Docker.
 If you have trouble running anything, it probably has something to do with the above.